 Of course, making the most of social media requires more than just setting up an account and occasionally posting.
 Follow these tips to expand your participant network and get the word out about your events and causes.

 Use Social Media to Boost Your SignUps: Use social media to spread the word about your SignUps.
 Post direct links to your SignUp links on Facebook and Twitter and use images on Instagram and Pinterest to get more engagement.
 Then ask key participants to spread the word.
-Sharing links is a easy and quick, and odds are that your current participants would love to help --all you have to do is ask!
+Sharing links is an easy and quick, and odds are that your current participants would love to help – all you have to do is ask!

-Although social media may first bring to mind networks like Facebook and Twitter, there’s more to social media than posts and links.
-Instagram and Pinterest create excellent opportunities for using compelling visual content, and Americans watch hundreds of millions of YouTube videos every day.
+Get Visual: Although social media may first bring to mind networks like Facebook and Twitter, there’s more to social media than posts and links.
+Instagram, and Pinterest create excellent opportunities for using compelling visual content, and Americans watch hundreds of millions of YouTube videos every day.
 Don’t limit your content to traditional formats, especially if you’re trying to reach Millennials.